|Other TX Resources|

 Galveston Co.
 Mortality Schedules can be found for 1850, 1860, 1870 and 1880.
 Galveston Co.
 Industry and Agriculture can be obtained for 1850, 1860, 1870 and 1880.
 Galveston Co.
 Union Veterans Schedules is available for 1890.
 The Slave Schedules exist for 1850 & 1860.

+Another census resource is the Texas, Compiled Census and Census Substitutes Index from 1820-1890.
 One can find free online and printable census forms to help you with your research.
+See Also Texas Census Records Research Guide.

 Since 1900, a seawall was built along the outward facing shore, and subsequent hurricanes, including Ike in 2008, did somewhat less damage as the seawall for the ost part has kept the storm surge produced by any hurricane from overwashing the island by and large.
 In fact, one can drive along the seawall itself which will give any visitor an idea of just how serious the 1900 disaster really was.